neohuynhnguyen/neohuynhnguyen/README.md

-- 👋 Hi, I’m huynhnguyen from Vietnam
+- 👋 Hi, I’m Huynhnguyen from Vietnam